-When Long Islanders are in need of electrical services, Fielack Electrical is a top electrical company on Long Island.
+When Long Islanders are in need of electrical services, Fielack Electric is a top electrical company on Freeport, NY.
 For over 20 years, the licensed electricians have been providing outstanding electrical work.
 They have the skill and experience that’s necessary to tackle every job safely and affordably.
-Whether you need to have your electrical system upgraded or you are interested in installing new features, you can count on the crew at Fielack Electric to not only meet your needs, but exceed them.
+Whether you need to have your electrical system upgraded or you are interested in installing new features, you can count on the crew at Fielack Electric to not only meet your needs but exceed them.

 In an effort to save money – or just for bragging rights – a lot of homeowners try to handle their own electrical work.
 While attempting to do the work yourself is commendable, and in some cases, it may be just fine, there are times when calling a qualified electrical company is a safer (not to mention more cost-effective) option.